mtpatter/mtpatter.github.io/_pages/projects.md

 I also developed a Monte Carlo based algorithm called Neighbor-based Bootstrapping (NB2) that can be used to quantify geospatial autocorrelation and tailored to be more sensitive to either tight cluster patterns or broader less peaked patterns.
 I applied this algorithm to analyze electronic medical records (EMR) data across the United States to look for geospatial patterns and possible environmental factors influencing the incidence of disease and disease pairs.
+The results were published in the journal "Big Data" Vol. 5, No. 3, Sep 2017.
+Read the paper [here](https://arxiv.org/abs/1703.01692).